baijum/muthukadan.net/_posts/2021-07-18-support-service-binding-specification-for-kubernetes.md

 duck type with a definition like this:

 > Any type that meets the contract defined in a specification, without being an
 > instance of a specific concrete type.
-For example, for specification that
+For example, for a specification that
 > requires a given key on `status`, any resource that has that key on its
-> `status` regardless of its kind would be considered a duck type of the
+> `status` regardless of its `apiVersion` or `kind` would be considered to
-> specification.
+> implement that duck type.

 The Provisioned Service section starts like this: